chapel-lang/chapel/doc/rst/language/spec/variables.rst

 accessed within the scope of that block statement (including all inner nested block statements and functions).

-A local variable only exists during the execution of code that lies within that block statement.
-This time is called the lifetime of the variable.
-When execution has finished within that block statement, the local variable and the storage it represents is removed.
-Variables of class type are the sole exception.
-Initializers of class types create storage that is not associated with any scope.
+A local variable only exists during its lifetime.
+The lifetime of a local variable will end when its deinitialization point, or deinit point, is reached.
+At that time, the local variable and the storage representing it is removed.
+See :ref:`Deinit_Points` for more details.

+Note that unlike most types, variables of ``unmanaged`` class type do not automatically reclaim the storage that they refer to.
 Such storage can be reclaimed as described in :ref:`Class_Delete`.

 .. _Constants: